Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 ### Ensemble predictions using h2oEnsemble

 Ensemble models often outperform single models.
-There is certainly opportunity for increasing the mapping accuracy by combining power of 3–4 MLA's.
-The h2o environment for ML offers automation of ensemble models fitting and predictions [@ledell2015scalable].
+There is certainly opportunity for increasing mapping accuracy by combining the power of 3–4 MLA's.
+The h2o environment for ML offers automation of ensemble model fitting and predictions [@ledell2015scalable].

 ```